cklutzke/H517Project1/README.md

 http://vis.ninja/teaching/2018/H517/project1/

 TODO:
-FOR A B YOU NEED TO ADD:
-	additional graphs showing the distribution of deaths by sex and age overall Add controls for display by age.

 Document the following on the ABOUT page:
 	Your design process: How did you go about designing the visualization?
 What are some of the initial designs / ideas you attempted in the beginning?
 A good way to document your design process is to scan your sketches and include them in the documentation page.
 		Iterative design: Draw map, draw graph, make graph interactive by date, add gender data, add age data